percona/percona-backup-mongodb/e2e-tests/README.md

 *`MONGODB_VERSION` applies as for the `./run-all`

 ## Start test cluster
-To start tests with a running pbm-agent and minio storagee:
+To start tests with a running pbm-agent and minio storage:
 ```
 $ MONGODB_VERSION=4.4 ./start-cluster
 ```